semanticsean/ATAT/tools/testing_scripts.md

 agent1,

-please tell me about sunschool in a whitepaper.
+please tell me about the history of america in a whitepaper.

 !detail_start!
 an introduction written in clickbait attention grabbing ideas

 !split!

-an ascii style graph of the growth we expect to see and in what markets
+an ascii style graph of the historical timeline of the founding of america.

 !split!

-a budget of our future capital costs in a table format
+a history of the federal reserver and global policy.

 !split!
-our story in an emoji story.
+our story in an emoji story made of only emojis.

 !detail_stop!